https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 Add Verify V2 API

-The Verify V2 API in our use case allows us to send a verification code to a user's phone number if no recent SIM swap has been detected.
+In our use case, the Verify V2 API allows us to send a verification code to a user's phone number if no recent SIM swap has been detected.

 Verification Request

 Below, we handle a verification request.
-If no SIM swap is detected, we proceed with sending a verification code using Verify V2 API:
+Once the client has confirmed the SIM swap check result and the user chooses to proceed, we send a verification code using the Verify V2 API:

 app.post("/sendcode", async (req, res) => {